-Project 1 The cycle of textiles and materials is an introduction to studying textiles in their journey from cradle to grave or better from cradle to cradle, so within the frame of one of the two main themes of this course, time, and with regard to the concept of sustainability.
+Project 1 is an introduction to studying textiles in their journey from cradle to grave or better from cradle to cradle, so within the frame of one of the two main themes of this course, time, and with regard to the concept of sustainability.

 Textiles are split into two very broad areas of study, constructed textiles and printed textiles, which in turn include a whole variety of making and decorating techniques.